All living things are made up of cells.

-All cells in the world can be narrowed down into just two types: eukaryotic cells and prokaryotic cells.
+Despite the incredible diversity of living things on the planet, the cells that make up every creature can be narrowed down into just two basic types: eukaryotic cells and prokaryotic cells.

 To learn more about the material taught in this course, you can find the Scope and Sequence here: